TOwInOK/SSS-rs/README.md

 # Skill, Slick, Style - rs
-A tool to present you as a developer with honed skills and style.
+A tool to present you as a developer with Slick, Shark, Savvy skills and style.
 ## Generation options
 - Card
   - leptos